rangell/usbs/README.md

 ## Overview

-SpecBM is an optimization algorithm for solving large semidefinite programs.
+USBS is an optimization algorithm for solving large semidefinite programs.

 ## Setting up
 This repo requires Python 3.9+.
 To install Python dependencies, the first package that needs to be installed is [JAX](https://github.com/google/jax) 0.4.13+.
 Follow the instructions [here](https://jax.readthedocs.io/en/latest/installation.html) to install the version of JAX needed for the desired hardware (CPU/GPU/TPU).